Contingency Games for Multi-Agent Interaction: Transforming Contingency Games into Mixed Complementarity Problems

 \section{Transforming Contingency Games into\\Mixed Complementarity Problems}

-With the problem formulation of contingency games in place, we now discuss how to compute strategies from this interaction model.
+Next, we discuss how to compute strategies from this interaction model.
 Rather than developing a specialized solver, we demonstrate how contingency games can be transformed into \acp{mcp} for which large-scale off-the-shelf solvers are readily available~\cite{dirkse1995path}.
-Our implementation\footnote{Available at \url{https://lasse-peters.net/pub/contingency-games}.} of a game-theoretic contingency planner internally synthesizes such \acp{mcp} from user-provided descriptions of dynamics, costs, constraints, and beliefs.
+Our implementation of a game-theoretic contingency planner internally synthesizes such \acp{mcp} from user-provided descriptions of dynamics, costs, constraints, and beliefs.

 We begin by deriving the \ac{kkt} conditions for the contingency game in \cref{eqn:Aoptproblem,eqn:Boptproblem}.
-Under an appropriate constraint qualification such as the Abadie or linear independence constraint qualification \cite[Ch.
+Under an appropriate constraint qualification (e.g., Abadie, or linear independence \cite[Ch.
 1]{facchinei2003finite}, \cite[Ch.
-12]{nocedal2006optimizationbook}, these first-order conditions are jointly necessary for any generalized Nash equilibrium of the game.
-The Lagrangians of both players are:
+12]{nocedal2006optimizationbook}), these first-order conditions are jointly necessary for any generalized Nash equilibrium of the game.
+The Lagrangians of both players are: {\fontsize{10}{10}\selectfont

-where we introduce $\lmShare$ as the Lagrange multiplier for player~A's contingency constraint and $\lmConstraint^i_\beliefParam$ as Lagrange multipliers for all other constraints of player~$i$ at hypothesis~$\beliefParam$.
-From these Lagrangians, we derive the following joint \ac{kkt} system for all players.
-Note that~\say{$\perp$} denotes complementarity \cite[Ch.
-12]{nocedal2006optimizationbook}.
+} where $\lmShare$ is the Lagrange multiplier for player~$\A$'s contingency constraint, and $\lmConstraint^i_\beliefParam$ are Lagrange multipliers for all other constraints of player~$i$ at hypothesis~$\beliefParam$.
+Denoting complementarity by \say{$\perp$}, we derive the following \ac{kkt} system for all players: {\fontsize{10}{10}\selectfont